codevence/fair-wizard-guide/docs/applications/admin-center/index.rst

 Admin Center
 ************

-Admin Center is an application for management of the FAIR Wizard application and users within it.
-This application is mainly used for administration by **admins**.
-It is used for users and user groups management, import of data, and settings management.
-User groups can also be managed by **data stewards**.
+Admin Center is an application for managing the FAIR Wizard application and users within it.
+It is used for user and user group management, data import, audit logs, automations, and settings management.
+User groups can also be managed by their owners.

 ----